 Access For All

 We have produced a range of information to encourage access for all in the countryside.
 We offer Countryside Directories for People with Disabilities covering the whole of Yorkshire as well as County Durham, Lancashire and Teesside.
 We have also produced four Breakfree Packs for the Harrogate, Nidderdale and Wharfedale areas.

-Open Country is delighted to have three high-profile patrons, Sir Gary Verity, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock.
+Open Country is delighted to have two high-profile patrons, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock.
 Paralympian David Stone MBE is our Cycling Ambassador.
 Their input is invaluable in all aspects of Open Country’s work.